Ronaldo next? 11 superstars who’ve previously failed to qualify for the CL

 You have to go back to 2007 to find the last time the German juggernaut failed to grace Europe’s elite.
 Fresh from hosting the 2006 World Cup, the 2006-07 campaign in Germany was wonderfully unpredictable and Bayern could only finish fourth behind Stuttgart, Schalke and Werder Bremen.

-Lahm was one of the greatest full-backs of his generation, but he faced a season of UEFA Cup football along with Oliver Khan, Bastian Schweinsteiger and Lukas Podolski.
+Lahm was one of the greatest full-backs of his generation, but he faced a season of UEFA Cup football along with Oliver Kahn, Bastian Schweinsteiger and Lukas Podolski.

 They would be held to draws by Bolton Wanders and Aberdeen before being thumped in the semi-final by Zenit Saint Petersburg.